Globility/openlink-js/README.md

-# Globility implementation of Openlink library for StropheJS
+# Globility implementation of Openlink library for Strophe.js

 ##Description